binnes/Node-RED-container-prod/docs/Packaging-Node-RED-apps-in-containers/README.md

     * press the **Deploy** button to make the new nodes live (you can now access the new endpoint running on your local Node-RED instance [http://localhost:1880/hello](http://localhost:1880/hello).

+        !!! note
-        *Note: This web endpoint generates a JSON response.
+            This web endpoint generates a JSON response.
 Most browsers can display JSON content, but not all can without having a plugin installed.
 If you get prompted to install a plugin you can choose to install one, or just take the request as validating that the endpoint worked*

 3. Commit and push the change to git
     * switch to the git side panel